-Wedding season is here.
+Wedding season is almost here.
 Your gear is ready, outfits laid out, and timelines are in order.
 You run through each day in your mind and you feel confident about almost everything.
 Everything except for the bride and groom portraits.
 This part of the event always has you feeling some serious nerves.
 How will you avoid the robotic poses you always lean back on?
 You know you want to capture more emotional images for your clients, but you feel like your direction from behind the camera only produces unnatural, “posey” shots.

 I’ve been where you are and I remember the painful frustration I felt about my work.
 I knew I could do better and that I was capable of bringing portrait sessions to the next level.

 Making a leap from stiff, dispassionate portraits to images that celebrate raw emotion and unique relationships required a huge change in my approach.
 For so long I had given my subjects clear, concise posing direction with minimal movement.
 I always played it safe.
 It was time to think outside of the box, get creative and challenge my subjects to really expose their hearts and sincere personalities.

 The shift from posing to prompting – In the past, when I would only set my subjects into poses for a portrait, I was essentially over-orchestrating their moment.
 I was creating something that looked pretty but didn’t look or feel like them.
 I was practicing too much control.

 When I made the shift from posing to prompting, I returned the control to my clients.
 I gave them back the freedom to be true to their relationship.
 To do as they please and simply enjoy their time together in their own honest way.
 A prompt is simply an encouragement to interact.
 My prompts usually involve an initial movement and offer just enough direction for my subjects to interpret however they’d like.

 Here are some prompts that I love to use during my portrait sessions!